mannam95/dct_svd_in_dwt_watermark/README.md

 ## Installing

 * Clone the repository or download and unzip it.
-* Install the packages mentioned in `requirements.txt`
+* Install the packages mentioned in `environment.yml`
    ```
     #Do this in the project folder console.
     conda env create -f environment.yml